-Queue Processing Active: Unchecking this checkbox will completely shut down all new jobs from processing in the queues!
+Queue Processing Active: Unchecking this check box will completely shut down all new jobs from processing in the queues!
 Under normal conditions, this box is checked.
 When unchecked it flashes red.
 All processing stops when Queue Processing Active is unchecked.
-Uncheck the box to stop all printing in order to change system configurations or re-prioritize c.
-Top tabs.
+Uncheck the box to stop all printing in order to change system configurations or re-prioritize jobs.